lisarozo/REACT/README.md

 # REACT
-This application is my portfolio with REACT: https://github.com/lisarozo/REACT.git
+This application is my portfolio with REACT https://github.com/lisarozo/REACT.git

 Here is a link to my website for REACT: